MPender08/manifold-chip-architecture/README.md

 ## Documentation
 For the complete mathematical framework, structural blueprints, and thermodynamic proofs, please see the full manuscript included in this repository: manifold_chip.pdf.

-(Note: To see the purely biological foundations of the Curvature Adaptation Hypothesis that inspired this hardware, visit my companion repository:
+Note: To see the purely biological foundations of the Curvature Adaptation Hypothesis that inspired this hardware, visit my companion repository:

 https://github.com/MPender08/dendritic-curvature-adaptation

+The Metabolic Phase Transition: https://doi.org/10.5281/zenodo.18655523